Effective date: February 1, 2018

 We may deny your request for an amendment if it is not in writing or does not include a reason to support that request.
 In addition, we may deny your request if you ask us to amend information that:

 Right to an Accounting of Disclosures.
 You have the right to request an “accounting of disclosures.”
 This is a list of the disclosures we made of health information about you which were required by law and/or were not authorized by you.
+The list of disclosures will not include disclosures made for the purposes of treatment, payment for treatment services or health care operations related to the treatment services.

 To request this list or accounting of disclosures, you must submit your request in writing to our Records Department.
 Your request must state a time period, which may not be longer than six years.
 Your request should indicate in what form you want the list (for example, on paper, electronically).
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.